 Additionally, Bogi has spoken and taught thousands all over the country, written and been featured in articles for both industry and non-industry publications.
 Her passion for the industry is difficult to miss and is undoubtedly bringing a fresh perspective to closing the gender gap within the male-dominated automotive industry.
 Bogi also hosts the Automotive TV show All Girls Garage, is an industry spokesperson, teaches women’s car care classes, and performs shop evaluations for independent repair shops across the country.

-By becoming a supporter of Bogi, you’re committing to investing in her mission of advocacy, education, and empowerment of women and girls with a desire to enter the auto industry.
-By supporting her, you’re also supporting Girl Gang Garage, and other Bogi led female automotive programs like the Chevy Montage Build an all-female full, frame-off restoration.
+By becoming a supporter of Bogi, you are committing to investing in her mission of advocacy, education, and empowerment of women and girls with a desire to enter the auto industry.
+By supporting her, you are also supporting Girl Gang Garage, and other Bogi led female automotive programs like the Chevy Montage and High-Yellow 56 all-female builds.
 The Chevy Montage Build attracted 90 women from cities throughout the US, and we hope to double that number with the upcoming Volvo PV544 Build.

 Bogi started her love affair with cars when she was sixteen.
 She bought an old VW Bug and after multiple bad experiences with repair shops she enrolled in her high school’s auto shop so she could work on her own car.
 With the help of mentors and books, she did a complete restoration of her beloved bug, building her confidence and her passion for working on cars in the process.